 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

-The Caesar Salad is also the star in one of my Everyday Americana Feasts.
+The Caesar Salad is the star in one of my Everyday Americana Feasts.
 The recipe is doubled in quantity, Roast Chicken is added and the whole thing is topped with a runny Poached Egg.
 It is a whole feast on one plate!
+As a crispy variations, sometimes I swap out the roast chicken for Oven Fried Chicken Thighs.

 Don’t forget to head over to the Big Americana Feast post for all of my tips and tricks to help you host a fun and stress-free feast.
 Plus remember to check out my other feast collections and all my Americana inspired recipes.